-Take the short drive back to Gairloch to try one of the, Glass Bottom Boat Cruises if you wish before stopping in the little town of Aultbea where you may wish to enjoy refreshments at the Perfume Studio Café which boasts wonderful food from local produce and a gift shop featuring locally crafts.
+Take the short drive back to Gairloch to try one of the Glass Bottom Boat Cruises if you wish before stopping in the little town of Aultbea where you may wish to enjoy refreshments at the Perfume Studio Café which boasts wonderful food from local produce and a gift shop featuring local crafts.
 Spend the afternoon driving through the amazing scenery of Gruinard Bay, Loch Broom, and the An Teallach mountains and of course take a moment to explore the main town of Ullapool a small town of around 1,300 inhabitants in Ross and Cromarty and despite its small size it is the largest settlement for many miles around and a major tourist destination of Scotland.
 The North Atlantic Drift passes Ullapool, bringing moderate temperatures.
 On show today is The Bridge House Art Portfolio Course Exhibition, 'Earthly Forms and Heavenly Bodies', at an talla solais, Ullapool Visual Arts.

 Your overnight accommodation is at The Albannach, a stylish boutique hotel set in a characterful 200-year-old house, and Britain's most northerly Michelin-Starred restaurant situated in the lovely village of Lochinver.